 • Highly resistant to black knot.
 Resistant to bacterial spot and canker.

 Multiple reports imply that Black Ice is only hardy down to zone 4a, but people "occasionally" experience severe or completely dieback in warmer areas.
-This may be the results of some other kind of vulnerability.
+This may be the result of some other kind of vulnerability.

 La Crescent